-Largest "Con-Ro" Ship Built in U.S. Will Serve Hawaii
+New "Con-Ro" Ship To Serve Hawaii

-SAN DIEGO, June 17, 2019 /PRNewswire/ -- Matson, Inc. (NYSE: MATX), a leading U.S. carrier in the Pacific, and General Dynamics NASSCO shipyard, christened the largest combination container / roll-on, roll-off ("con-ro") ship ever built in the United States in a ceremony at the NASSCO shipyard in San Diego, CA on Saturday, June 15.
+SAN DIEGO, July 6, 2020 /PRNewswire/ -- Matson, Inc. (NYSE: MATX), a leading U.S. carrier in the Pacific, and General Dynamics NASSCO shipyard, christened the second of two Kanaloa Class vessels, the largest combination container / roll-on, roll-off ("con-ro") ships ever built in the United States, in a ceremony at the NASSCO shipyard in San Diego, CA on Thursday, July 2, 2020.

-The new vessel is named 'Lurline,' an iconic name in Matson's long history, dating to the construction of Captain William Matson's first ship of that name in 1887.
-Four more ships were given the name in subsequent years; this vessel will be the sixth.
+The new vessel was christened 'Matsonia,' an iconic name in Matson's long history, dating to the construction of Matson's first ship of that name in 1912.
+Three more ships were given the name in subsequent years; this vessel will be the fifth.

-The new Lurline is the first of two new ships being built for Honolulu-based Matson by NASSCO at a total cost of approximately \$500 million for the pair, and the third of four new vessels that Matson will put into service during 2018, 2019 and 2020.
-Named in honor of the ocean deity revered in the native Hawaiian culture, Matson's two "Kanaloa Class" vessels under construction at the NASSCO shipyard are being built on a 3,500 TEU vessel platform.
+The new Matsonia is the second of two new ships being built for Honolulu-based Matson by NASSCO at a total cost of approximately \$500 million for the pair, and the fourth of four new vessels that Matson will put into service during 2018, 2019 and 2020.
+Named in honor of the ocean deity revered in the native Hawaiian culture, Matson's two "Kanaloa Class" vessels constructed at the NASSCO shippard are built on a 3,500 TEU vessel platform.

-At 870 feet long, 114 feet wide (beam), with a deep draft of 38 feet and weighing in at over 50,000 metric tons, Lurline will be Matson's largest ship and the largest con-ro vessel ever constructed in the U.S. It will also be one of Matson's fastest vessels, with a top speed of 23 knots, helping ensure on-time deliveries in Hawaii from Matson's three West Coast terminals in Seattle, Oakland and Long Beach.
+At 870 feet long, 114 feet wide (beam), with a deep draft of 38 feet and weighing in at over 50,000 metric tons, Matsonia will join Lurline as Matson's largest ships and the largest con-ro vessels ever constructed in the U.S. They are also among Matson's fastest vessels, with a top speed of 23 knots, helping ensure on-time deliveries in Hawaii from Matson's three West Coast terminals in Seattle, Oakland and Long Beach.

-Both new Kanaloa Class vessels will have an enclosed garage with room for approximately 500 vehicles plus ample space for rolling stock and breakbulk cargo.
-They will also feature state-of-the-art green technology, including a fuel efficient hull design, environmentally safe double hull fuel tanks, fresh water ballast systems and the first Tier 3 dual fuel engines to be deployed in containerships serving West Coast ports.
+Both new Kanaloa Class vessels will have an enclosed garage with room for approximately 500 vehicles, plus ample space for rolling stock and breakbulk cargo.
+They will also feature state-of-the-art green technology, including a fuel-efficient hull design, environmentally safe double hull fuel tanks, fresh water ballast systems and the first Tier 3 dual fuel engines to be deployed in containerships regularly serving West Coast ports.

 Under the latest International Maritime Organization (IMO) requirements for engine manufacturers, Tier 3 engines reduce the levels of particulate emissions by 40 percent and nitrogen oxide emissions by 20 percent, as compared to Tier 2 standards.
+Matson's deployment of Tier 3 engines in both Kanaloa Class vessels is supported by California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment - particularly in disadvantaged communities.